natgo/wt-wiki-scraper/wikitext-transpiled/ground/T-72AV%20(TURMS-T).md

 * Has 2nd generation thermal sights for both the gunner and the commander
 * Has a constant reload thanks to its autoloader
 * Low profile, easy to hide
-* ERA offers excellent protection against non-tandem ATGMS and HEAT rounds
+* ERA offers excellent protection against non-tandem ATGMs and HEAT rounds
 * 3BM42 (Mango round) can penetrate most targets even at long range and in uptiers
 * Has commander fire control, enabling the commander to return fire even if the gunner is killed
 * Fuel tanks can absorb oncoming rounds